Submitty/submitty.github.io/_docs/sysadmin/installation/system_customization.md

 ## Preserving your changes on system re-installation

-you can prevent your changes from being overwritten from a system re-install by entering paths into a JSON file.
+You can prevent your changes from being overwritten from a system re-install by entering paths into a JSON file.

-the JSON file will be generated at `/usr/local/submitty/config/preserve_files_list.json`
+The JSON file will be generated at `CONFIG_DIR/preserve_file_list.json` which is most likely `/usr/local/submitty/config/preserve_files_list.json`

 the format will be as follows: